Davidson College Postdoctoral Positions Policy

 Vacation, Sick, and Parental Leave will be managed as outlined in the Employee Guide.
 Specific terms will be included in the offer letter.

-Postdocs will be given an account for network services and e-mail and, as needed, Banner access.
+Postdocs will be given an account for network services and an e-mail address.

 Postdocs will be assigned office space, if available, or space within the faculty mentor’s lab.
 Office space will be assigned in accordance with VPAA/DoF guidelines.

 At least a Tier II college-owned computer will be provided by Technology & Innovation for the use of the postdoc.